fmichonneau/rotl-ms/reply_to_reviewers.md

 Dear Professor Freckleton,

 We thank the associate editor and reviewer for their comments, which have improved our manuscript and the software it describes.
-Here we provide detailed replies to specific comments.
+Below we provide detailed replies to specific comments.

+The developers working on the Open Tree of Life APIs have informed us that a new version of the APIs is going to be released in the next few weeks.
+We don't expect these changes to impact what we describe in the manuscript, but small tweaks to the package might be needed.

+We look forward to hearing back from you.

+  François Michonneau on behalf of Joseph Brown and David Winter

 ## Associate Editor